tlswg/tls13-spec/draft-ietf-tls-tls13.md

 to the ContentType field before encryption.
 Implementations MUST set the padding octets to all zeros before encrypting.

-Application Data records may contain a zero-length fragment.content if the sender desires.
+Application Data records may contain a zero-length TLSInnerPlaintext.content if the sender desires.
 This permits generation of plausibly-sized cover traffic in contexts where the presence or absence of activity may be sensitive.
-Implementations MUST NOT send Handshake or Alert records that have a zero-length fragment.content.
+Implementations MUST NOT send Handshake or Alert records that have a zero-length TLSInnerPlaintext.content.

 The padding sent is automatically verified by the record protection
 mechanism: Upon successful decryption of a TLSCiphertext.fragment,